 As priority under this category cannot be assumed, parents are strongly advised to name three different preferences.
-Doing so will not mean the first preference is treated with less consideration.
-Should priority not be given on the basis of the evidence submitted, the application will be considered against the remaining admission criteria, for example, residency within the catchment area.
-An application under this category can only be made as a first preference.
-If you apply under this category for a lower preference the application will be amended and only considered against the remaining admission criteria.
+Doing so will not mean that higher preferences are treated with less consideration.
+Should priority not be given on the basis of the letter submitted, the application will be considered against the remaining admission criteria, for example, residency within the catchment area.